dkelsey/python-flask-react-crud-example/README.md

 4. Setup the React App

 #### Notes
 * I describe a few `bootstrap` files I've created.
-This are not in the repo.
+These are not in the repo.

 ### Setup a local Keycloak service